Tag Archive for: Seed Saving

 Homegrown dill is delicious, easy to grow and easy to harvest.
 We’ll show you how!
 One thing to remember – you want to harvest almost mature dill seeds, not the green ones or the completely dry ones.
 The green ones won’t have the flavor you are looking for and the dry ones will have already dropped most of their seeds, giving you much less seed than you bargained for!

-Dill Harvest Tools First you need a few simple tools:
+A plant growing in the dirt on a sunny day.
+First you need a few simple tools:

 Next, you might want to consider some accessories!
 Puppies make the job much more fun!